everydayrails/everyday-rails/_posts/2011-09-16-rails-legacy-data-migration-trucker.markdown

 I first learned about Trucker at last year's [Ruby Midwest](http://www.rubymidwest.com)/ conference in Kansas City.
 The main project on GitHub hasn't been touched in almost a year, but some folks have created [newer forks](https://github.com/mokolabs/trucker/network) keeping it up (I started from [this fork](https://github.com/gilesbowkett/trucker), which had better-working generators at the time).
 All the same, there are a few minor annoyances I had to deal with when using Trucker for myself.
 In this post, I'll walk through what I had to do to get my application set up for Trucker and my data correctly migrated over.

 <div class="alert alert-info">
-  <p><strong>Minor disclaimer:</strong> This document shouldn't be treated as a step-by-step tutorial.
+**Minor disclaimer:** This document shouldn't be treated as a step-by-step tutorial.
 It may represent more of a hack than some people are comfortable putting to practice themselves, but I can attest that it's a hack that works with some cajoling.
-Use it as a loose guide to hopefully point out places where you'll have to do a little extra work to get things functioning correctly.</p>
+Use it as a loose guide to hopefully point out places where you'll have to do a little extra work to get things functioning correctly.
 </div>

 ### What is it?